 My time at John Kerr’s lasted for six years, and I was able to intensely focus on my art seven days a week.
 I learned to be by myself.
 For my work and the rest of my life, this was a pivotal time period in terms of developing my own personal style.
 I began copying as many artists as I could, which I call “deliberate practice.”
 I copied to learn, copying what I liked, and continued with this process until more and more of myself came out in my work

 During these years I began to develop my style, and I read everything I could get my hands on.
 My direction as an artist was becoming solidified.
 I knew that I was willing to pay whatever price it took to continue in art.
 I made a conscious decision to embrace art and let the creative experience take me where it may lead.
 I had no car, no house, few personal belongings, and no wife or kids.
 My circle of friends evolved into many new friends who were involved in some type of art medium.

 By the time I left California I was averaging three art shows a month, often solo shows.

 I sold over 250 paintings, and had created large commissioned sculptures in several communities that are archived at the Smithsonian Institute and the Getty Museum.
 I’d created a reputation for winning awards wherever my artwork was shown, and my paintings filled the walls of celebrities’ homes.

-I currently live in Sammamish, Washington with my family.
-You’ll find me in my studio most days, working on one of my newest creations, or making changes to an existing artwork that just isn’t quite finished.
+I currently live in Washington.
 Beyond the continuous process of making my own art, I enjoy teaching, mentoring, and sharing all that I’ve learned over the years.
 The students I teach range in age from seven-years-old to adulthood.
 My art reflects my learning process, continued growth, and knowing I have the ability to change.